rubenvp8510/tempo-query-generator/README.md

 - **Total Concurrency Control**: Configure the exact number of concurrent workers via `totalConcurrency` (e.g., `totalConcurrency: 50` creates exactly 50 concurrent workers).
 - **Per-Worker Rate Limiting**: Each worker has an independent rate limiter set to `targetQPS / totalConcurrency` for fair distribution and predictable behavior.
 - **Staggered Start Positions**: Workers start at evenly distributed positions in the execution plan to ensure immediate query diversity and reduce cache effects.
-- **Initial Delay**: Workers start with a small random delay (0-1 second) to spread the initial load and avoid thundering herd effects.
+- **Initial Delay**: Workers start with a small random delay (up to `query.delay`, default 5s) to spread the initial load and avoid thundering herd effects.

 ### Query Distribution

-- **Deterministic Cycling**: Workers cycle through all execution plan entries in order, with each worker maintaining its own position in the cycle.
-- **Staggered Positions**: Workers start at evenly distributed positions: worker N starts at `(N * planLength) / totalWorkers`, ensuring immediate query diversity.
+- **Weighted Random Selection**: Workers select queries from the execution plan based on the weights defined in `timeBuckets`.
+Buckets with higher weights are selected more frequently.
+- **Deterministic Randomness**: A configurable `seed` ensures that the random selection is reproducible across runs.
+Each worker uses `seed + workerID` to initialize its random number generator.
+- **Staggered Start**: Workers start with a random initial delay (up to `query.delay`) to spread the initial load and avoid thundering herd effects.
-- **Plan-Based Distribution**: Query frequency is determined by the execution plan - queries with more entries in the plan are executed more frequently.
+- **Plan-Based Distribution**: Query frequency is determined by the execution plan - queries with more entries in the plan or entries pointing to higher-weight buckets are executed more frequently.

-- **Reproducible Patterns**: The same configuration produces the same query pattern across test runs, enabling reliable performance comparisons.
+### Cache Defeat Mechanisms

+To ensure performance tests exercise the system under realistic conditions (or worst-case scenarios), the tool provides mechanisms to defeat caching:

+- **Time Window Jitter**: Configurable via `timeWindowJitter` (e.g., "5m").
+Randomly shifts the start and end times of query windows by up to +/- jitter amount while preserving the window duration.
+This prevents repeated queries from hitting the exact same time range cache keys.
+- **Cache Bypass**: Configurable via `bypassCache`.
+When enabled, sends `Cache-Control: no-cache` headers with requests to force Tempo to bypass its cache.

 ### Search-and-Fetch Workflow